liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

 ## Exercise 4: Deploying Clarity's Ticket List Custom Element

-Here, you’ll explore and deploy a React application developed by Clarity’s team as a Custom Element Client Extension, designed to retrieve, filter, and display ticket data.
+Here, you’ll explore and deploy a React application developed by Clarity’s team as a Custom Element client extension, designed to retrieve, filter, and display ticket data.

 1. Open a file explorer and navigate to the `exercises/exercise-4/` folder in your course workspace.